vladogrcic/ckeditor5-build-full/README.md

 # CKeditor 5 Build Full
 This is a custom build of the CKeditor 5 with which you add images by typing in the url.

-## Custom Interface.
+## Custom Image Interface.
-You are also able to use a custom interface by adding this:
+You are also able to use a custom image interface by adding this:
 ```javascript
 /*
 * @param {boolean} input - With this you receive whether your interface is needed.